FarehaSi/Global-Gazette/README.md

 - As a user, I can view all posts by a specific user to catch up on their latest content or decide to follow them.
 - As a logged-in user, I can edit my profile, including changing my profile picture and bio.
 - As a logged-in user, I can update my username and password for security and display name changes.
+## Design - UI
+The Global Gazette's overall design philosophy revolves around a clean, intuitive, and user-friendly interface.
+Readability and ease of navigation are prioritized to ensure that our readers can effortlessly access a world of global insights and stories.
+Our design is aimed at creating a seamless and enjoyable browsing experience.
+### Typography
+We've carefully selected Montserrat as our primary font.
+Its modern and bold design complements the theme of the Global Gazette, while ensureing readability and an elegant, timeless feel.
+### Color Palette
+#### Background (White)
+A clean white background serves as a canvas, spotlighting our content and enhancing the overall readability of the blog.
+#### Font Color (Black)
+The black font color exudes elegance and timelessness, emphasizing the reliability.
+### Logo & Imagery
+The logo, elegantly designed with Montserrat typography, features a globe at its core.
+This globe symbolizes our platform's global identity and its mission to connect minds, cultures, and perspectives from every corner of the world.
+The imagery we use throughout our platform reflects the diversity and interconnectedness of our global community, adding depth and visual interest to our content.
+### Layout & Composition
+Our layouts are thoughtfully structured to guide readers seamlessly through our content.
+We use whitespace generously to maintain a clutter-free experience, emphasizing the purity and simplicity of the information we provide.
+Our aim is to make navigation intuitive and content-focused.